FAQs - Inmate Mail

 - Books larger than 6" x 10" x 2"

-- Personal checks, money orders not issued by the U.S. Postal Service, two-party checks and Welfare/Social Security checks
+- Cash, personal checks, money orders not issued by the U.S. Postal Service, two-party checks and Welfare/Social Security checks

 - Postage stamps, blank greeting cards, envelopes or writing paper